-After Stan and Francine appoint Roger as Steve's legal guardian, Roger hugs Stan and notices that he's erect.
+After Stan and Francine appoint Roger as Steve's legal guardian (in "A Ward Show"), Roger hugs Stan and notices that he's erect.
 Rogers tells him to go take care of it, so Stan and Francine begin to leave the attic.
 Stan tells Francine that he's got it covered.

 A Day in the Limelight: Most episodes feature Stan as the main character, but occasionally someone like Roger or Steve will be given the lead role for variety.
 The best example is probably Escape from Pearl Bailey, in which the plot is driven entirely by Steve's actions while the rest of the family hardly appears at all.
 Klaus has by far the fewest of these episodes, with Hayley bringing up the rear (pun intended).